isawangyx/tp/README.md

 ## Welcome to the KrustyKrab

-_For all service staff folks who struggle with keeping track of who's coming to eat._
+_For all restaurant staff folks who struggle with keeping track of who's coming to eat._

 This is a **CLI-based bookings tracker** which helps in keeping track of booking details and customer information in a simple, efficient, and centralized system for quick and easy management.